How We Started.

 That’s how the National Peanut Board (NPB) was born.

-Today, NPB is a farmer-funded national research, promotion and education check-off program, funded by growers (and only growers) who agree every five years to contribute one percent of the proceeds when they sell their peanuts.
+Today, NPB is a farmer-funded national research, promotion and education check-off program, funded by growers (and only growers) who agree every five years to contribute 1% of the proceeds when they sell their peanuts.
 Each of the 12 major peanut-producing states is represented by one grower Board member and an alternate.
 One at-large Board member also represents all smaller peanut-producing states.

 The words we have used to express our purpose have changed a little here and there since 2000, but the idea behind our mission has never wavered – “We work to improve the economic condition of USA peanut farmers and their families through compelling promotion and groundbreaking research.”
 When growers thrive, everyone benefits.